Working From Home Stronger Than Ever, Practically the New Norm

 Pew Research Center, a nonpartisan think tank in Washington, reported in early 2023 that 35 percent of workers with jobs that can be done remotely are working from home all of the time.

-And Global Workplace Analytics (GWA), a research-based consulting company in San Diego that helps organizations optimize work-from-home, telecommuting, and on-site workplace strategies, currently estimates that if work-from-home were applied at its fullest in every segment of U.S. business and industry, the economic benefit alone could mean a savings of more than $700 billion a year.
+Global Workplace Analytics, a research-based consulting company in San Diego that helps organizations optimize work-from-home, telecommuting, and on-site workplace strategies, currently estimates that if work-from-home were applied at its fullest in every segment of U.S. business and industry, the economic benefit alone could mean a savings of more than $700 billion per year.

 Bloom predicts that by 2030, the work-from-home hybrid model will emerge as the dominant approach to work location because it combines the advantages of remote work and in-person collaboration, offering a flexible and efficient solution for both employees and employers.

-But regardless of which survey or outlook you prefer, one thing appears certain: The separation of work and home life among U.S office workers from now on will be a lot closer—and a lot more to look forward to.
+But regardless of which survey or outlook you prefer, one thing appears certain: The separation of work and home life among U.S office workers from now on will be a lot smaller—and we have a lot more of this shift to look forward to.

 “The COVID pandemic has challenged and changed our relationships with work and how many of us do our jobs,” Bloom said.
 “Work-from-home was like letting a pent-up genie out of a bottle.
 And after proving itself over the last four years, there’s no way that genie is ever going back.”